 Provide lodging at a hotel or hostel selected by Camp America for the day of your arrival in the New York area, except where specified in your travel to camp information via our on line system.
 If applicable, Camp America will arrange transportation for your arrival in New York to the Camp America accommodation following your June transatlantic flight.
 It should be noted that we will provide instructions for onward travel to your camp at the hotel.
 Participants should expect to undertake transportation from the hotel to camp (which will be via plane, bus or train) by themselves.
 It should be noted that travel costs incurred at this time should be paid by the participant, but that these costs will be reimbursed by your Camp Director upon production of receipts.
 We advise that you carry a minimum of $150 in cash for your onward transport to camp.
-Transportation to camp will not be arranged by Camp America for participants who have previously arranged to be on the ‘Own Transport’ scheme.
+Transportation to camp or a night in the New York hotel, will not be arranged by Camp America for participants who have elected to be on the ‘Own Transport’ scheme, or who originated from countries deemed Own Transport by Camp America.
 For more information, please see the OT contract available on the website.
 Please note that many May departures fly directly to Camp and do not include a night in the New York area.

 e) Medical Insurance

-Pre–existing conditions (even if declared in the Camp America application) are not covered by our insurance.
-Pre–existing Coverage may be available with pre–approval from the insurance company, whereupon payment of an additional fee will secure some additional limited coverage.
-All applicants (including those taking pre–existing coverage) will be required to complete the Camp America medical questions and submit a medical form signed by a Doctor prior to departure to camp.
-Complaints regarding medical insurance should be directed to Allen Langer ([email protected]).
+Pre-existing conditions (even if declared in the Camp America application) are not covered by our insurance.
+Pre-existing Coverage may be available with pre-approval from the insurance company, whereupon payment of an additional fee will secure some additional limited coverage.
+All applicants (including those taking pre-existing coverage) will be required to complete the Camp America medical questions and submit a medical form signed by a Doctor prior to departure to camp.
+Mental health conditions are not covered at any time.
+Complaints regarding medical insurance should be directed to Allen Langer ([email protected])

 Those not taking Camp America insurance will be required to submit their full policy to Camp America and pay an additional administration fee (currently £35) in order that we can check and confirm coverage meets the regulatory standard and our sponsor obligations.